parisosuch-dev/parisosuch-dev/README.md

-# Welcome to My Github Home 🌠
+# Welcome to one of my spots on the ☁️
-🖥️ Currently working as a Full Stack Software Engineer
+🖥️ Currently working as a Full Stack SWE

 ## Contacts
 📫 Reach me at - paris@osuch.dev